 SUPPORT:

-➢ Ask your Senators to vote YES in favor of S.J.Res.
-124, led by Senator Tim Kaine.
+➢ Ask your Senators to cosponsor S.J.Res.
+193, led by Senators Tim Kaine, Adam Schiff, and Ruben Gallego.

-➢ Any effort by the House of Representatives to introduce and/or pass a War Powers
+➢ Support any effort by the House of Representatives to introduce and/or pass a War Powers

 Resolution limiting the President’s ability to initiate or sustain military action in Cuba.